Writing and Art Contest 2022-2023!

-- Format: Entries must be written in English.
+Format: Entries must be written in English.
 All entries must be typed.
 Each essay should have a title, a body of at least five sentences and a maximum of 350 words.
 Poetry can be up to one page, free verse or rhyme.
-Any form is acceptable for an art project (crayons, pencils, painting, photography, multimedia, etc.).
-It should be completed on an 8 ½ x 11 sheet of paper or a showcased by a photo that is that size.
-3-D art will need to be photographed.
-We are only able to accept digital photos of the artwork in a jpeg or png format and will not accept PDFs.
+Any form is acceptable for an art project (crayons, pencils, painting, photography, multimedia, 3D, etc.).
+The artwork will then need to be photographed and the photo is what will be submitted into the art contest.
+We are only able to accept digital photos of the artwork in a jpeg, jpg, or png format.
+We will not accept scanned copies or PDFs.

-- Submission Process: Each teacher may submit a maximum of three writing pieces and three art pieces for each level.
+Submission Process: Each teacher may submit a maximum of three writing pieces and three art pieces for each level.
 A separate entry form must accompany each essay, poem and art project.
-Teachers will submit essays and poems individually through our website form, and art work will be submitted to this address: email@example.com .
-Teachers should consult our website for specific directions about submitting artwork because both the electronic form and an email is needed in the art category.
+Teachers will submit essays and poems individually through our website form, and art work will be submitted to this email address: email@example.com.
+Teachers should consult our entry form for specific directions about submitting artwork because both the electronic form and an email is needed in the art category.

 The student’s teacher may make suggestions for improvement.
 However, the final essay or artwork should reflect the student’s own best effort.
-A committee made up of WITESOL Executive Board members and other member judges will make the final determination on work submitted.
+A committee made up of WITESOL members will serve as judges and they will make the final determination on work submitted.
 Essays and poetry will be judged on the basis of content, originality, organization and adherence to the rules of the contest.
 Artwork will be judged on the basis of content, originality and adherence to the rules of the contest.

 A total of 15 prizes will be awarded for writing: